garenthoms/fx/_chapters/005-Trading Strategy/005-money-management.md

 ---
 title: Money Management
 slug: money-management
-abstract: If you master money management, you'll be consistently making money in the market.
+abstract: If you master money management, you'll be consistently making money in the forex.
 ---